21 Most Beautiful Philippines Islands To Check (2023)

 Swimming with jellyfish, exploring underground caves and tunnels, exciting boat rides on mountain rivers and fishing with the locals – all this awaits you on the island.

 If swimming with jellyfish scared you, don’t worry!
 They don’t sting.
-But it is really interesting to watch them: there are jellyfish of all different sizes and colors.
+But it is really interesting to watch them: you’ll have a chance to see these marine creatures of different sizes and colors.

 A hiking trail leads to a small cave on the other side of the island, where you can swing on bamboo swings and buy snacks at the local store.